Skip to main content

 "Can you do this?
 Honour this relationship?”
 He asked.
 Aniruddha wiped her eyes, "But I..."

-"She is your wife from now on, you are responsible for her good and bad."
+"She is your wife from now on; you are responsible for her good and bad."
 Aniruddha nodded his head.

 "I can, and I will never let her understand that the beginning of our relationship is not like the others.”

 "Maa Lakshmi is coming to this house after a long time Aniruddha, make sure she is never disrespected.."
 Anirudha looked up at Jetha Moshai's words.
-A while ago, he was strongly opposing the marriage.
+A while ago, he was strongly opposed the marriage.

 "I promise."
-Aniruddha smiled softly; He knew his uncle could be a strict Zamindar but he was a soft man.
+Aniruddha smiled softly; He knew his uncle could be a strict Zamindar, but he was a soft man.

 "Tomorrow, we will do all the rituals, now go."
 He got up.

-When he came to his room, he saw a bundle of sarees torn open on the floor, many toys, some sarees and combs, ribbons, bangles, and other girl's accessories came out of it.
+When he came to his room, he saw a bundle of sarees torn open on the floor, many toys, some sarees and combs, ribbons, bangles, and other girls' accessories came out of it.
 The one who was sitting around these was looking at Aniruddha with questioning eyes.
-Aniruddha in a somewhat normal soft tone asked, "What are these?"
+Aniruddha, in a somewhat normal soft tone, asked, "What are these?"

 "The man said I would stay in this room, so I was taking things out.
 Ma told me to unpack my things myself, but I can't."
 Aniruddha smiled and sat in front of her, "I will tell Koeli tomorrow, she will arrange everything.
 Alright?”
 She nodded.